Admyral-Security/admyral/README.md

 We value your feedback and contributions!
 If you have suggestions, questions, or would like to discuss anything related to Admyral, just text us on [Discord](https://discord.gg/GqbJZT9Hbf).

-You can best support us and this project by:
+You can best support this project by:

 1. Giving it a star on GitHub
 2. Joining our active community on [Discord](https://discord.gg/GqbJZT9Hbf)